 A GIS job will be software specific, though once you learn how to use one software system, learning another should be quite easy.
 The GIS Lounge is a good place to find out about the different types of software packages on the market and how to go about learning them.
 For most positions in GIS analytics, some competence in computer programming is required, and Python is the most widely-used language in GIS.

 Generally regarded as an upper-level position in the field of geospatial engineering, a position as project manager comes with a heavy responsibility – and an attractive compensation package to go with it.
-Though it takes many years in the field (generally at least 10) and the effort to develop a reputation as being responsible and trustworthy, for the right candidate, the payoff can definitely be worth the trouble.
+Though it takes many years in the field (generally at least 10) and the effort to develop a reputation as being responsible and trustworthy, for the right candidate with strong project management skills, the payoff can definitely be worth the trouble.

 Profile of The Ideal Candidate